Answerability for regulated training

 Why regulated training is different

-Eligibility, approval, expiry, refresher, recognition, and service-scope language matter.
-Buyers need helpful answers, but your team needs control over what is said, where it comes from, and when it should route to a human.
+Buyers need helpful answers.
+Your team needs control over what is said, where it comes from, and when it should route to a human.
+The answerability layer is built around that.

 Answers from a broad prompt and loose website context.